Martin Blumenthal-Barby

 Martin Blumenthal-Barby studied German Literature, Philosophy, and Theory of Drama at the Freie Universität Berlin, Germany, at Cornell University, and at Yale University.
 At Rice, he also serves on the Steering Committee and is co-director of the Program in Cinema and Media Studies.
 Blumenthal-Barby was a Fellow at the Humanities Center, Stanford University (2011-12).

-He is the author of three books.
-Inconceivable Effects (2013) probes the relationship between ethics and language, while Der asymmetrische Blick (2016) examines the link between surveillance and cinematic spectatorship.
-His most recent book, Arendt, Kant, and the Enigma of Judgment, is a nuanced extrapolation of Arendts theory of judgment through her readings of Immanuel Kant.
+He is the author of four books.
+Inconceivable Effects (2013) probes the relationship between ethics and language.
+Cinema and Surveillance (2024) examines the link between surveillance and cinematic spectatorship.
+(The substantially different German version of this book, Der asymmetrische Blick, appeared in 2016.)
+His book Arendt, Kant, and the Enigma of Judgment (2022) offers a nuanced extrapolation of Arendts theory of judgment through her readings of Immanuel Kant.
 His current project explores the relationship between cinema and conceptions of “life.”

 His research and teaching interests include German literature and philosophy from the eighteenth century to the present with a particular emphasis on nineteenth- and twentieth-century literature and aesthetics as well as German film and media theory.